privacy-scaling-explorations/core-program/2024/week2_more_crypto_snarks_starks.md

 4. ARgument: Need to match the nature of Soundness, almost impossible to lie to a Verifier.
 5. (of) Knowledge: Knowledge is required to produce proof.

 They can also be used together.
-Polygon zkEVM and zkSync Boojum, for example, uses zkSTARKs for individual proofs and zkSNARKs for the aggregated proof to "prove all the previous proofs are genrated correctly", therefore aggregate several zkSTARKs.
+Polygon zkEVM and zkSync Boojum, for example, uses zkSTARKs for individual proofs and zkSNARKs for the aggregated proof to "prove all the previous proofs are generated correctly", therefore aggregate several zkSTARKs.
 ![polygon-zkevm](./assets/polygon-zkevm.png)
 [Source](https://docs.polygon.technology/zkEVM/architecture/)